hongfeij/hongfeij.github.io/_pages/about.md

   scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

+cv_pdf: hongfei-cv.pdf # you can also use external links here

 # latest_posts:
 #   enabled: true
 #   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items